IntelOpenDesign/ConnectAnyThing/README.md

 ### Hardware description

-* Our setup uses 1 Galileo board as a web server/WiFi hotspot.
+* Our set up uses 1 Galileo board as a web server/WiFi hotspot.
-* The board uses a half PCI-E Intel N-135 Wifi card and a half-to-full height Mini PCI Express(PCI-E) Card Bracket Adapter to connect it to the board.
+* The board uses a half PCI-E Intel N-135 WiFi card and a half-to-full height Mini PCI Express(PCI-E) Card Bracket Adapter to connect it to the board.
 * One external 5V (3A) power supply.

 ### Software description